allegro/blog/_posts/2022-08-30-example-of-modularization-in-allegro-pay-android-application.md

 ![Build time in seconds and LoC.](/img/articles/2022-08-30-example-of-modularization-in-allegro-pay-android-application/sa_both.png)

 ## Fin

 Probably for some of you, the division used may be associated with the Latin term *divide et impera*.
-This paradigmat of algorithm design could also be used in the modularization process by dividing one large module into several smaller ones, specialized in one task.
+This paradigm of algorithm design could also be used in the modularization process by dividing one large module into several smaller ones, specialized in one task.
 The use of the concept of this paradigm, encapsulation by creating a contract and configuration of a gradle allowed to significantly reduce the build time and speed up the development of the